MostafaAyman11/Mostafa-Ayman-Portfolio-/README.md

 ## 📖 Report Design Guidelines

-* Professional layout with consistent theme (Power BI Default)
+* Professional layout with consistent Visualizations using Power BI
-* Use of slicers for interactivity
+* Use of slicers for interactivity and filtering
 * Color-coded segments and categories
 * Time filter standardization across all visuals